nyvyn/wikimem/README.md

 ### Connect an LLM via MCP

-If you're already running the Wikimem desktop app, point your LLM's MCP config at the local streamable HTTP endpoint.
+If you're already running the Wikimem desktop app, point your LLM's MCP config at the local HTTP endpoint.
 For example, `claude_desktop_config.json` might include:

 ```json